Side Kick II: Our classic with a new look !

 For the DIY person the plans have drawings and measurements to enable you who have moderate metal working skills to make the speciality parts shown in the hardware kit.
 The easy way is of course to purchase the kit pictured at the left.

 Pictured are the parts included in the speciality Hardware kit.
 The plans are included.

 - PVC parts for the frame (can purchase locally at Lowes/Home Depot).

 - Wood to mount seats and construct the carrier

 The cycle is built from common materials.
 The frame is PVC pipe reinforced with a steel tube inside the lower rails.
 The drive parts are supplied from salvage bikes or our bicycle parts kit.
 The brackets necessary to adapt the bike parts to the frame can be fabricated by you or purchased from us.
-The seat, carrier and top will need your special touch.
-The nuts and bolts, Are included.
+The paint color, seats, carrier and top are areas to make this quad uniquely yours.
 Basic hand tools are required to assemble these cycles.
-The crank is difficult to bend and will likely need to be purchased from us.
+No welding is required when using our kits.
+The nuts and bolts are included.

 Can the Side Kick II be electric powered?

-Yes, an electric wheel can be mounted on the right side and does not effect the chain drive.
-The Side Kick II is heavy duty enough to handle these modifications.
+Yes, an electric wheel can be mounted on the right or left rear and does not effect the chain drive.
+The Side Kick II is tough enough to handle these modifications.

-The total cost to build a Side Kick is about $950.00 or $650.00 if you build the bike using your own bike parts.
+The total cost to build a Side Kick II is about $1000.00 or $750.00 if you build the bike using your own bike parts.